| Romans 9:18-21 states: "Therefore hath he mercy

 deliverance, it follows that if any are saved God must

-Let anyone who has ever had a work of grace done in their
+choose out those who shall be the objects of His grace."
+1 Let anyone who has ever had a work of grace done in their

 heart examine their experience of salvation and they must